pauljohncleary/activitypub.js/README.md

 An opinionated, practical and useful implementation of the ActivityPub spec

+# WARNING, this is VERY early stage and doesn't work yet.

 ## Goals

 - Fully interoperable with existing ActivityPub implementations (e.g. Mastodon)